Students will work with three different advisors depending on what their needs are.

 Class of 2025: Kelley, Sefkow, Shang

 Class of 2026: Muir, Athauda, Singh

-Sarah oversees our undergraduate program by managing the course catalog, tracking student progress, and facilitating the advising/registration process (among many other things).
-She is very knowledgeable about school policy and campus resources.
-You will hear from her on a regular basis via email.
+The undergraduate coordinator oversees our undergraduate program by managing the course catalog, tracking student progress, and facilitating the advising/registration process (among many other things).
+They are very knowledgeable about school policy and campus resources.
+You will hear from them on a regular basis via email.

-Emma works with a team of advisors in the College Center for Advising Services (CCAS) to support Hajim students, particularly those in the mechanical engineering major.
-She is an expert on different majors, programs, and offices at the University of Rochester.
-Students in need of more generalized advising are encouraged to work with her in their first two years of college.
+The College Center for Advising Services (CCAS) has a team of advisors that support Hajim students.
+They are experts on different majors, programs, and offices at the University of Rochester.
+Students in need of more generalized advising are encouraged to work with them in their first two years of college.

 Procedures and Processes

 Wether you're declaring your major, adding or dropping a class, or coming to us from another institution, we've outlined what you need to know.
 The Department of Mechanical Engineering requires unique steps for each of these processes so we recommend reviewing this information carefully before starting any paperwork or submitting information.

 Declaring your major is the process of applying for formal acceptance into an academic program.
 Your eligibility is based on your anticipated completion of ME 120, 121, 123, and 226.
 Most students declare as sophomores, but some juniors may still need to do so.
 You are also able to declare a second major or add a minor as late as your senior year.

 Important note: Students who are double majoring will submit two major declarations, one to each individual department.
 If UR Student lists you as an "intended" ME major, you must declare and be accepted into ME before declaring the second major.

 You can declare you major using the online Major/Minor Declaration Form.
 The form asks you to list all the courses you will use to complete the ME major.
 Once submitted, the form is sent to the undergraduate coordinator for review.
 If there are errors in your coursework, you will get an email notification and link to edit your submission.